 Wild Child is an educational program of Sierra Club Canada Foundation and has been connecting children, youth, and families to nature since 2010.

-The mission of our Wild Child programs is to provide child led, play based learning through repeated exposure to nature helping to foster a lasting relationship with the natural world.
+The mission of our Wild Child programs in Edmonton Alberta, Halifax Nova Scotia, & Prince Edward Island is to provide child led, play based learning through repeated exposure to nature helping to foster a lasting relationship with the natural world.